syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Data-Binding.md

              : base()
             {
                // Get the 'shape' of the list.
-              // Only get the public properties marked with Browsable = true.
+              // Only get the public properties marked with Browse able = true.
-             PropertyDescriptorCollection pdc = TypeDescriptor.GetProperties(
+             PropertyDescriptorCollection propertydescriptorcollection = TypeDescriptor.GetProperties(
                  typeof(T),
                  new Attribute[] { new BrowsableAttribute(true) });

              // Sort the properties.
-             properties = pdc.Sort();
+             properties = propertydescriptorcollection.Sort();
             }
           #region ITypedList Implementation
           public PropertyDescriptorCollection GetItemProperties(PropertyDescriptor[] listAccessors)
           {
-             PropertyDescriptorCollection pdc;
+             PropertyDescriptorCollection propertydescriptorcollection;
              if (listAccessors != null && listAccessors.Length > 0)
              {
                 // Return child list shape.
-                pdc = ListBindingHelper.GetListItemProperties(listAccessors[0].PropertyType);
+                propertydescriptorcollection = ListBindingHelper.GetListItemProperties(listAccessors[0].PropertyType);
              }
              else
              {
                 // Return properties in sort order.
-                pdc = properties;
+                propertydescriptorcollection = properties;
              }
-             return pdc;
+             return propertydescriptorcollection;
           }
-          // This method is only used in the design-time framework
+          // This method is only used in the design-time Framework
          // and by the obsolete DataGrid control. public string GetListName(PropertyDescriptor[] listAccessors)
          {